hippiehunter/dblbook/src/errors/error_list.md

 # Error List

-In a Synergy DBL program, an I/O error list is associated with a file I/O statement.
+In a DBL program, an I/O error list is associated with a file I/O statement.
 It details how the program should handle specific I/O errors by redirecting program control to error-handling labels.
 Here's the general syntax structure:

 ```
 IO_statement(arguments)[error_list]